Assessing Margins after Breast Surgery

 Negative margins (also called clean, not involved or clear margins)

-- The margins do not contain cancer cells.
+- The margins do not contain cancer cells on their outer edges.
 (There’s only normal tissue at the edges of the tissue removed from the breast.)

 - In most cases, no more surgery is needed.